USDA cuts world wheat view, but says no repeat of 08

-The USDA aggressively cut Russia's crop to 45 million tonnes, down 15 percent from its previous estimate, and reduced Kazakhstan by 18 percent to 11.5 million tonnes and Ukraine by 15 percent to 17 million tonnes.
+The USDA aggressively cut Russia's crop to 45 million tons, down 15 percent from its previous estimate, and reduced Kazakhstan by 18 percent to 11.5 million tons and Ukraine by 15 percent to 17 million tons.

-It slashed Russian exports by 80 percent to a mere 3 million tonnes, factoring in Moscow's ban on exports.
+It slashed Russian exports by 80 percent to a mere 3 million tons, factoring in Moscow's ban on exports.

 US CROPS LARGER THAN EXPECTED

 But U.S. crops will help fill the gap, the USDA said, pegging production at record levels and beyond what traders had expected.